fiskaltrust/faq/qna/FR-request-response-en.md

   ],
 ```

-**3) How the ticket is payed:**<br>In the fiskaltrust.Universe, this block is called PayItems.
+**3) How the ticket is payed:**<br />In the fiskaltrust.Universe, this block is called PayItems.
 This a list of all the means of payment, used by the client.
 The example shown below is only the obligatory dataset, more information can be found in the middleware documentation.

 ```JSON
   "cbPayItems": [